 Mount Liberty College will consider applicants who:

-- Have received either a high school diploma or satisfactorily passed the General Educational Development Test or taken a national standardized test (ACT/SAT/CLT), or
+- Have received either a high school diploma or satisfactorily passed the General Educational Development Test, and/or taken a national standardized test (ACT/SAT/CLT), or

-- Are planning on dual enrollment as a high school senior, and
+- Are planning on early enrollment as a high school senior, and

 - Have satisfactorily passed the Mount Liberty College entrance interview